 Gallipoli is now a popular pilgrimage for young Australians and New Zealanders.

-It was a cold and drizzly day so we looked around the shops, and I had a hot apple cider at the cozy Yellow Deli, then when the sun came out later we decided to walk the half-hour to the Three Sisters.
+It was a cold and drizzly day so we looked around the shops, and I had a hot chocolate at a local cafe, then when the sun came out later we decided to walk the half-hour to the Three Sisters.

 Mother Nature is a bit confused around here.